RochakDhakal/grocefycart/readme.txt

 "GrocefyCart" includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==
+= 1.0.2 - May 19, 2025 =
+* Fix : Contact Form style for Firefox.
+* Update : Feature block.

 = 1.0.1 - Mar 27, 2025 =
 * Fix : Skip To Content issue has been solved.
 * Fix : Missing strings made translation-ready.